Stigma and Language

 - First Nations Health Authority: Drug Use is a Health Issue, Not a Moral Issue

 A message by Dr. Evan Adams, Chief Medical Officer at the First Nations Health Authority.

 Read stories from people with lived experience to gain more insight into the lives of those affected to help contribute to a society where all people live with dignity and respect.

-- Fraser Health: Compassion Matters
+- Fraser Health: Overdose prevention and response

 - Island Health: Compassion as a Guiding Action

 Compassionate response to substance use opens doors by encouraging acceptance and safety.